zeno4ever/CoronaTeller/README.md

 - Raspberry 4/3
 - SD card with : Raspberry Pi OS (32-bit) with desktop, version May 2020.
 This version include python3, pygame and the bluetooth binarys.
 - Screen that is able to handle resolution of 1920x1080 (is hardcode in code)
+- For nonlinux systems can't use bluez, you can use an ESP32 as beacon scanner.
+Check [ESP32 Exposure notificaton scanner](https://github.com/renzenicolai/esp32-exposure-notificaton-scanner).
+Use e.g. " -dev /dev/ttyUSB0" to enable this.

 ## Software
 On the first Startup go trough welcome wizard (this includes a software update).